1st Von Erich Memorial Parade of Champions: Preliminary matches

 Parade of Champions kicked off with a match between Junkyard Dog and The Missing Link.
 Missing Link's manager Skandor Akbar distracted JYD, allowing Link to attack him and deliver a diving headbutt from the middle rope.
 Link then pinned JYD while Akbar held JYD's feet.
 However, a second referee came and reversed the decision, awarding the win to JYD via a disqualification.

 Next, Chris Adams and Sunshine took on Jimmy Garvin and Precious in a mixed tag team match.
 Sunshine and Precious brawled outside the ring, while Adams pinned Garvin with a sunset flip for the win.
 Precious hit Sunshine with her purse after the match, causing Adams and Sunshine to chase Garvin and Precious to the backstage.

 It was followed by a match between Chic Donovan and Butch Reed.
 Reed delivered a shoulder block to Donovan for the win.

-The main event of Parade of Champions was contested between Kerry Von Erich (back) and Ric Flair (front).

 Next, Kamala took on The Great Kabuki.
 Kabuki's manager Gary Hart rammed Kamala's manager Friday into the ring post, leading to Hart and Kamala's other manager Skandar Akbor beginning a brawl.
 Hart and Akbor entered the ring and continued to fight, leading to the referee ending the match via a double disqualification.

 Later, the first championship match of the event took place as The Super Destroyers (Super Destroyer #1 and Super Destroyer #2) defended the NWA American Tag Team Championship against Rock & Soul (Buck Zumhofe and Iceman King Parsons).
 Parsons delivered a flying hip attack to the Super Destroyer #1 and pinned him, while Zumhofe held the Super Destroyer #2.
 As a result, Rock & Soul won the American Tag Team Championship.

 It was followed by the penultimate match, in which Fabulous Freebirds (Buddy Roberts, Michael Hayes, and Terry Gordy) defended the WCCW World Six-Man Tag Team Championship against Fritz Von Erich, Kevin Von Erich, and Mike Von Erich.
 All six men brawled in the ring and Kevin delivered a diving crossbody to Roberts to pin him and win the World Six-Man Tag Team Championship for his team.
 Killer Khan attacked the Von Erichs after the match until Kerry Von Erich made the save for his family and they chased off Khan and the Freebirds.